Josh015/Alloy-Substance-Painter/README.md

+# Alloy Substance Painter Shaders
-Alloy has a preview shader designed to work with Allegorithmic's Substance Painter tool to provide a mostly accurate preview of how the resulting material set will look in Unity 5 using Alloy.
+Alloy has preview shaders designed to work with Allegorithmic's Substance Painter tool to provide a mostly accurate preview of how the resulting material set will look in Unity using Alloy.
+This code is provided AS IS with no support guarantees beyond attempting to keep pace with new Substance Painter releases.

 ### Usage